Treats To Use When Feeding a Raw Diet

 Fruit and Veggies

-Lastly let’s mention fruits and vegetables.
-These are safe treats, some dogs love berries as treats, frozen ones in the summer even frozen banana goes down well.
-Carrots whilst, ok do have some sugars in them are safe as once in a while treats if they suit your dog.
+Lastly, let’s mention fruits and vegetables.
+These are generally safe treats, and some dogs love berries as treats, frozen ones in the summer, and even frozen banana goes down well.
 Organic carrots are packed full of nutrition too.
+We’ve written extensively on what foods your dog can eat.
+Make sure to check the page out for some dog-friendly food inspiration!

 What is the aim of these treats?